doublesecretagency/craft-googlemaps/docs/guides/required-js-assets.md

 ```
 :::

-Like `loadAssets`, the `getAssets` method can accept an optional array of [API URL parameters](https://developers.google.com/maps/documentation/javascript/url-params).
+Like `loadAssets`, the `getAssets` method can accept an optional array of [query parameters](https://developers.google.com/maps/documentation/javascript/url-params) for the Google Maps API URL.